 Van Vleck Curator of Prints, Chazen Museum of Art

-Have you wondered what is the role of the curator?
-What is it curators do?
-How much education is required?
-In s3e3, Platemark hosts Ann Shafer and Ben Levy talk with James Wehn, Van Vleck Curator of Prints, Drawings, and Photographs at the Chazen Museum of Art at the University of Wisconsin, Madison, about being a curator, museums, prints, and Israhel van Meckenem.
+In s3e3, Ann Shafer and Ben Levy talk with James Wehn, Van Vleck Curator of Prints, Drawings, and Photographs at the Chazen Museum of Art at the University of Wisconsin, Madison, about prints, museums, curatorial work, and Israel van Meckenem.

 Platemark is produced by Ann Shafer

 Series one co-host: Ben Levy

 Audio mixing and troubleshooting: Dan Fury, Extension Audio

 James Wehn: Israhel van Meckenem was the most prolific printmaker in Europe during the 15th century, the first to really use his identity as a brand on his prints.
 And the paradox is, he copied almost everything from other artists, I started to investigate what was the copy culture prior to the emergence of print technology.
 And the reality is that for centuries and centuries, everything had to be copied.
 If you wanted to book copy, you had to do it by hand.
 And if you wanted that image repeated, you had to copy it.
 And also pedagogically, as an apprentice in a workshop.
 Okay, copy this work by the master, learn to draw.
 So, I wanted to investigate how copy culture meets this ability to replicate images, distribute images, and market images, and then what happens to change culture, to create concepts about authenticity, originality, what's a copy, what isn't a copy, what's okay to copy, what's not okay.